 Rutgers Art Review uses The Chicago Manual of Style (CMS), 15th or newer edition, with modifications as noted below.
 Authors may use another standard style guide for the initial submission, so long as formatting and usage are consistent, but all manuscripts must conform to the guidelines of the CMS and RAR style sheet when the first revision is submitted.

 A. Numbers and Dates

-Inclusive page numbers are written as follows: 66-67; 100-09; 115-508.
-Dates are written American style: January 1, 1900.
-Numbers that identify centuries are spelled out and a century name is hyphenated when used as an adjective (sixteenth-century art).
-Italian century names are capitalized (Cinquecento).
-Inclusive dates are written as follows: 1560-74.
-For circa use the abbreviation 'ca.'
+Write inclusive page numbers as follows: 66-67; 100-09; 115-508.
+Write dates according to the American style: January 1, 1900.
+Spell out numbers that identify centuries and hyphenate the century name when using it as an adjective (sixteenth-century art).
+Capitalize Italian century names (Cinquecento).
+Write inclusive dates as follows: 1560-74.
+For circa, use the abbreviation “ca.”

 Titles of books, periodicals and works of art should be italicized.
 However, if the original title is followed by an English translation provided by the author or the editor (as opposed to a reference to a published translation of the work) the translated title should be included in brackets, not italicized and capitalized in sentence style.
 For example:

 Italics are also used for foreign words and phrases not directly quoted and for English words when they are discussed as words.
 Italics are not used for building names, exhibition titles, names of foreign institutions, foreign place names, foreign proper names, or direct quotations from foreign languages.

 C. Quotations (General)